 Note: Covid-19 pandemic.
-Special interest group meetings are on hold until after 13 April, 2020.
+Special interest group meetings are on hold until further notice.
 Transitional arrangements have been made to allow Growing Friends to rationalise stock and get things in order.
 See Roger Watt’s letter-2 for full details, or contact Marjanne Rook.

 The Growing Friends propagate a great variety Australian native plants from cuttings, divisions and seed, throughout the year.
 Many of these can be seen in the Cranbourne Gardens.